The Framework

 Papules, pustules, cysts

-Abstract: Acne is primarily an immune-mediated response to Neu5Gc (from red meat and dairy) and gluten (from wheat and related grains).
+Acne is primarily an immune-mediated response to Neu5Gc (from red meat and dairy) and gluten (from wheat and related grains).
 Chronic immune activation leads to skin inflammation and acne as a visible manifestation of systemic immune processes.

-Introduction
+01 — Introduction

 Acne vulgaris is traditionally attributed to excess sebum, follicular occlusion, bacterial colonization, and hormonal influences.
 However, these may be secondary effects of a deeper immune response triggered by dietary antigens.
-This page outlines a unifying theory linking all major forms of acne to exposure to Neu5Gc and gluten.

-The Triggers
+02 — The Triggers

 Neu5Gc

-• Found in bovine-derived food products (red meat, dairy).
+• Found in bovine-derived food products (red meat, dairy)

-• Incorporated into human tissues despite being non-human.
+• Incorporated into human tissues despite being non-human

-• Provokes anti-Neu5Gc antibody response in all humans (Varki et al., UCSD).
+• Provokes anti-Neu5Gc antibody response in all humans (Varki et al., UCSD)

-• Repeated consumption leads to chronic inflammation.
+• Repeated consumption leads to chronic inflammation

 Gluten

-• Present in wheat, barley, and rye.
+• Present in wheat, barley, and rye

-• Can increase intestinal permeability (“leaky gut”).
+• Can increase intestinal permeability ("leaky gut")

-• Triggers immune activation and systemic inflammation in susceptible individuals, even without celiac disease.
+• Triggers immune activation and systemic inflammation in susceptible individuals, even without celiac disease

-Pathophysiology: Acne as an Immune Expression
+Acne as an immune expression

-Clinical Spectrum
+04 — Clinical Spectrum

 Non-inflammatory acne